Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-e2e.rst

 adjusted to use a primitive, we initialize the primitive and then pass it to the algorithm.

 Step 1.
-Decide which package to import the primitive from
+Import the correct primitive package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Following are some common possibilities that are currently supported:

-* ``from qiskit.primitives import Sampler``

-   This code imports a Sampler primitive from a reference implementation
+How you import the primitive depends on what type of backend you want to run on.

+* If you want to use **IBM Cloud resources** for simulating quantum circuits classically or running them on real quantum hardware, run ``from qiskit_ibm_runtime import Sampler``    ``from qiskit_ibm_runtime import QiskitRuntimeService``.
-   package.
-It allows for an exact or shot-based classical simulation of
-   quantum circuits.
-For the shot-based case, a normal probability
-   distribution is fixed.
-This is typically used  for testing purposes.
+* If you don't need a lot of advanced features and **just want to run tests**, run ``from qiskit.primitives import Sampler``.
+This allows for an exact or shot-based classical simulation of quantum circuits.
+For the shot-based case, a normal probability distribution is fixed.

-* ``from qiskit.providers.aer.primitives import Sampler``

-   This code imports a Sampler primitive from Qiskit Aer ,which gives
-   access to an array of quantum circuit classical simulators that are
-   better optimized and more customizable than the previous option.
-This
+* If you want to run **advanced classical simulations** of quantum algorithms, run ``from qiskit.providers.aer.primitives import Sampler``.
+This gives you access to an array of quantum circuit classical simulators that are better optimized and more customizable than the previous option.
-   is recommended for running advanced classical simulations of quantum
-   algorithms.

-* ``from qiskit_ibm_runtime import Sampler``    ``from qiskit_ibm_runtime import QiskitRuntimeService``

-   These imports allow us to use IBM Cloud resources for simulating
-   quantum circuits classically or running them on real quantum
-   hardware.
-This Sampler import also requires that you import
-   ``QiskitRuntimeService``.

 .. note::